intel/perfmon/README.md

 -   CORES_PER_SOCKET: The number of cores per socket.
 -   DURATIONTIMEINSECONDS: The time interval in seconds that performance monitoring counter data was collected.
 -   SOCKET_COUNT: The number of sockets on the system.
+-   TSC: Duration in time cycles
 -   SYSTEM_TSC_FREQ: The TSC frequency metadata specific to the system being profiled in MHz.
-TSC is the Time Stamp Counter

 ### Perf Script